jneander/data-structures-and-algorithms-in-typescript/src/glossary.md

 the case of arrays, two elements having indices that are one integer apart are considered adjacent, and thereby related.
 Traversal through an array would start at a given index—e.g. 5—then step to either the next or previous index—e.g. 6 or 4, respectively.

+## Undirected

+An undirected graph is one in which there is no directional relationship between any two nodes.

+## Vertex

+In a graph, a vertex is the common name for a node.

+## Weighted

+A weighted graph is one in which the edges of the graph have an explicit value which influences how a graph is walked, typically in terms of efficiency.